-Write, prepare and deliver an engaging presentation with confidence.
+Write, prepare and deliver an engaging presentation, with confidence with these public speaking guidelines.

 Preparation and speaking guidelines: as public speaking is undoubtedly one of the most terrifying positions to be presented with, for most.
 In fact, public speaking is said to be the number one fear of Americans.
 This is such a universal fear that public speaking is even ranked as extreme as a fear of death!
 If you fear giving a speech in front of an audience, clearly, you’re not alone.